hephaestus-compiler-project/types-bug-study-artifact/README.md

-To download the data associated with the *specific* 320 typing-related that were manually examined in our paper, run the following script (estimated running time: 4--5 min).
+To download the data associated with the *specific* 320 typing-related that were manually examined in our study, run the following script (estimated running time: 4--5 min).

 ```bash